rehierl/node-tree-outliner/4-extensions/0-1-implicit-associations.md

  n1  n2
 ```

-* `n0` is an inactive parent node (associated with `s0`)
+* `n0` is an inactive node (associated with `s0`)
-* `n1` is a node that has a close modifier associate with it
+* `n1` is an end-modifier node (defined to close `s0`)
-* `n1`'s close modifier instructs to close `s0`
+* `n2` is some inactive node

-Due to `n1`'s close modifier, `n2` would no longer be located inside of section
+Due to `n1`'s close modifier, `n2` is defined to not be located inside of `s0`.
-`s0`.
-However, and because `n0` is still associated with `s0`, `n2` would still
+However, and because `n0` is associated with `s0`, `n2` is still implicitly
-be implicitly associated with `s0` (i.e. located inside of `s0`).
+associated with `s0` and as such located inside of `s0`.
+That is, the modifier

-Note that, if `n1`'s close modifier would have to be applied when entering the
+of `n1` results in contradictory statements.
+Consequently, any instruction to
-node's enter event, then the conflicting statements would also apply to `n1`.
+close a section under these kind of circumstances must be ignored.

-In order to avoid such conflicts, any instruction to close `s0` must be ignored.
+Note that, because there is only one type of close modifiers, `n1`'s modifier
-That is, because `n2` belongs by structural relationship to `s0`.
-Consequently,
+will have to be applied when entering the `n1`'s enter event.
+And, because of
-and under these kind of circumstances, `n1` can not be allowed to close `s0`.
+that, the conflicting statements will also apply to `n1` itself.

 Note that these structural dependencies can not be undefined.
 Because of that,
-structural relationships override any extension.
+structural relationships override any such extension.
 That is, such dependencies
 always have precedence over any close modifier.

 Note that these considerations are independent of where (inside of a node tree)
 such a subtree can be found.
 Such a subtree will always result in the afore
-mentioned conflict.
+mentioned contradictory statements.

 **CLARIFICATION**
 Sections can not be closed arbitrarily.

 <!-- ======================================================================= -->
-## parent containers
+## means of detection

 Any parent node is a parent container, if it is a type-1 sectioning node, or
-if it has type-2 sectioning nodes as child nodes.
+if it has a type-2 sectioning node as child node.
 That is, because sections
 must not be allowed to reach past their parent containers.
 Consistent dynamic
 support could otherwise not be guaranteed.

 Any parent node can therefore become a section's parent container, regardless
-of its specific definition.
-Because of that, such parent containers exist
+of the definitions associated with its node type.
+Because of that, such parent
-whether they are manually injected (explicit), or due to structural dependencies
+containers exist whether they are manually injected (explicit), or due to
-(implicit).
+structural dependencies (implicit).

 Note that a node can be defined to never be a section's parent container, if
 (and only if) the node is not allowed to have type-2 sectioning nodes as child
 nodes (e.g. the type-2 sectioning nodes themselves).
 However, an implementation
 is in general unaware of these kind of additional definitions.
 That is, in
-case of input errors or redefinitions, such an implementation will still treat
+case of input errors or redefinitions, an implementation will still treat
 descendant sectioning nodes as actual sectioning nodes and the corresponding
 nodes as parent containers.
 Because of that, reusing sectioning nodes for
 purposes other than to declare new sections should be avoided.